StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/manage-user-accounts.md

 ## Manage a user account email

 Use this field when the login isn’t an email address or when you want to set a different email.
-The email is used for notifications and password reset links.
+The email address is used to send notifications and password-related information to the user.

 Update the email address and select **Confirm**.